 Ice cream in the middle of a blizzard?
-It works for Jenna Bush Hager.
+It worked for Jenna Bush Hager.

-On Tuesday’s TODAY with Hoda & Jenna, she told Hoda that she and her kids made snow ice cream during the blizzard that slammed her home in New York City on Monday.
+Last February on TODAY with Hoda & Jenna, she told Hoda that she and her kids made snow ice cream during the blizzard that slammed her home in New York City.

 Jenna said she scooped up some snow and placed it in a Tupperware container.
 Then, they added almond milk, sugar, cinnamon and vanilla.
 She also said you can add condensed milk, noting they didn’t do that because they didn’t have any.